MXMX0811/DiffBacChrom/doc/getting_started2019.md

 The code of data simulation is implemented based on [this repository](https://github.com/JMLab-tifrh/ecoli_finer) therefore [GROMACS 2019.6](https://manual.gromacs.org/2019-current/index.html) is needed.

-This project requires GROMACS and runs in the Windows Subsystem for Linux (WSL).
+This project requires GROMACS and runs in a Docker container.

 Requirements:

-* Ubuntu 24.04.1 LTS
+* Docker image: Ubuntu 18.04
-* GCC / G++ 13.3.0
+* GCC / G++ 7.5.0
 * CMake 3.4.3
 * CUDA 12.6 (optional)
 * OpenMPI 5.0.5 (optional)